Main School Building

 We Want Your Mobile!

-A recent survey of pupils in an Assembly showed that nearly every pupil in the College had at least one redundant mobile phone.
+A recent survey of pupils in an Assembly showed that nearly every student in the school had at least one redundant mobile phone.
 The School can recycle these phones and raise money at the same time.
 So please bring in those embarrassing old handsets and let us make use of them.
 We promise not tell anyone you actually used it!